Type: Moving Iron (MI)

 The 2M Red is in stark contrast to the (now discontinued) Shure M97xE, which also retailed for under £100.
 The warm, comfy sound of the Shure is replaced with a sound that seems so much more alive in terms of dynamics and detail.
 But this is all down to taste.

 Comparing with other Ortofons, the 2M Red is a typical Ortofon in its tight, agile, dynamic presentation, but is brighter than some of the vintage models, such as the F15E MkII.
-The OM10 would be its equivalent in the OM range and, again, the 2M Red’s delivery is bigger and livelier.
-The Super OM10 may rival its detail and dynamics, but the 2M Red perhaps has a chunkier sound (to match its looks).
+The OM10 would be its equivalent in the OM range, but the 2M Red’s delivery is bigger and livelier.
+The Super OM10 goes some way to rival its detail and dynamics, and perhaps also offers a more accessible sound for many listeners, with deeper bass and a slightly more refined top-end.

 It is a big step up in cost to the 2M Blue cartridge, at almost twice the price of the Red, even though they have basically the same body – the Blue sports a nude rather than bonded elliptical stylus but is otherwise similar to the Red in terms of compliance and tracking force.
 On the other hand, the Blue stylus is only about £50 more than the Red stylus.
 Therefore, trying the 2M Red and upgrading to the Blue stylus at a later date (perhaps when a stylus replacement is required) might be a sensible way of working up to the 2M Blue.